rshtml/rshtml.github.io/index.md

 ### Control Flows & Loops

-> ℹ️: Inside these blocks, the closing brace `}` character has a special meaning, as it marks the end of the block.
+> ℹ️ Inside these blocks, the closing brace `}` character has a special meaning, as it marks the end of the block.
 If you need to render a literal closing brace `}` as text within a block, you must escape it by doubling it, like so: `@@}`.